ismatjafarli/News-App/README.md

 ## Introduction
 The goal is to create a News app which gives a user regularly-updated news and articles from the internet related to a particular topic.

 The application uses combined MVVM and Clean Architecture and Repository patterns.
-Besides, ROOM database has implemented to store data in local storage from the internet.
+Besides, ROOM database has been implemented to store data in local storage from the internet.
 - ViewModel, LiveData
 - Retrofit
 - Data Binding